mice777/Insanity3D/README.md

 ![Image](Docs/img1.png)

+This engine was used for PC game *Hidden and Dangerous*

 This project can be compiled under Microsoft Visual Studio 2008
-It contains also compiled binaries, so it can be run directly without compilation.
+It contains also compiled binaries, so it can be run directly without compilation (run *Editor\Bin\test.exe*) Use *Menu>File>Open mission* to load different screnes.

 It runs under Windows (XP up to Windows 11, and maybe newer)

 Structure of the project: